 Email firstname.lastname@example.org if you need to send a check or money order.
 All funds go to touring and research costs.
 Thank you!

 We are 100% volunteer and DO NOT have 501(c)(3) status.
 This is an intentional choice to move freely without the oversight or control of the nonprofit industrial complex.
-We will revisit an operational funding model that works for us in 2014, as we do need consistent funding to remain an active project after 2013.
+POCZP will define an operational funding model in 2014, as we do need consistent funding to remain an active project beyond 2014.

 POCZP is a volunteer-based, grassroots entity.
-It was founded by Daniela Capistrano in 2010, who has managed all digital platforms since its inception.
-Daniela recruits and supports volunteers.
+It was founded by Daniela Capistrano in 2010, who has managed all digital platforms and physical operations since its inception.
+Daniela also recruits and mentors volunteers.
 POCZP “team” members contribute based on interest, skill-level and availability.

 As more people worldwide began contacting POCZP for support, Daniela began to look for others to volunteer their time in ways that made sense for them.
 Over time, Daniela developed the roles of Regional Coordinators, who plan zine/indie publishing events and workshops in surrounding areas and are staffed by POC already active in their communities.
 The POCZP Intern Program began in 2012, an initiative developed and managed by Daniela.